esl/MongooseIM/doc/Advanced-configuration.md

 # Configuring TLS: Certificates & Keys

 TLS is configured in one of two ways: some modules need a private key and certificate (chain) in __separate__ files, while others need both in a __single__ file.
-This is because recent additions use OTP's `sll` library, while older modules use `p1_tls`, respectively.
+This is because recent additions use OTP's `ssl` library, while older modules use `p1_tls`, respectively.

 * Client-to-server connections need both in the __same__ `.pem` file (find more information under *Options* in *Basic Configuration Overview* and *Listener Modules*)
 * Server-to-server connections need both in the __same__ `.pem` file (find more information under Listening Ports in *Advanced Configuration Overview*)